xdmushui/partner-center-sdk/develop/get-invoiceline-items.md

 **Request syntax**

 Use the first syntax to return a full list of every line item for the given invoice.
 For large invoices, use the second syntax with a specified size and 0-based offset to return a paged list of line items.
-Use the third syntax for an invoice with a billing-provider of "OneTime" in order to get the next page of invoice line items.
+Use the third syntax for an invoice with a billing-provider value of "OneTime" and set seekOperation to "Next" to get the next page of invoice line items.

 | Method  | Request URI                                                                                                                                                     |
 |---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|